kasnder/IdentiSwap/README.md

 ## Overview

 This project provides a browser extension, suitable for Firefox, Chrome, and Edge.
-Currently, only the streaming platform YouTube is supported, where the suggestions are complemented by **unpersonalised** video suggestions, thus video suggestions a first-time visitor at YouTube would see.
+Currently, only the streaming platform YouTube is supported, where the usual video recommendations are complemented by **unpersonalised** recommendations, that a first-time visitor would see.

 ## Settings